DeveloperZeeshu/Task-Manager/README.md

-# ✅ React Todo App
+# ✅ React Task Manager App

-A simple and responsive Todo App built using **React**.
+A simple and responsive Task Manager App built using **React**.
 Users can add tasks, mark them as completed, and delete them.
 It uses React hooks to manage state and provides a clean UI for managing daily tasks.

 ---